ThrowawayUserWasTaken/GildedRose-Refactoring-Kata/Kotlin/log.md

 Whoops, forget the other ones did too!
 Reading is hard apparently.

 Final note for today.
 Just spent 4 pomodori working on this.
 It was fun.
 Will add conjured items later.
 See ya!

+## Notes for November 7th
+After some coding, my MacBook died.
+Luckily, the commits are very small and in sync with remote, so it would not have been a big issue.
+That's the benefit of small commits.

+For context, my approach to changes is: commit quick little chunks.
+Rebasing or squashing (my preference) can always be done after.